osrf/homebrew-simulation/README.md

       org in order to use the `build bottle` trigger phrase (see configuration in [brew_release.dsl](https://github.com/ignition-tooling/release-tools/blob/2ae0424303a5/jenkins-scripts/dsl/brew_release.dsl#L181-L185)).

-* I'm updating the state of the repository that a Formula is using.
+* I'm updating a Formula to build from a specific commit in a git repository.
-How do I get the `sha256` for the updated state of the repository?
+How do I get the `sha256` for the tarball corresponding to that commit?
     - First, make sure that you have updated the [url](https://github.com/osrf/homebrew-simulation/blob/376e1f471ba492a936e088596dc365f2bec43798/Formula/ignition-sensors5.rb#L4) to use the commit hash that corresponds to the commit in the repository that you'd like to use.
 Also be sure to update the [version](https://github.com/osrf/homebrew-simulation/blob/376e1f471ba492a936e088596dc365f2bec43798/Formula/ignition-sensors5.rb#L5), if it exists (in the example linked here, `20201028~c02cd0` is the part that needs to be modified: `20201028` is the date (year-month-day), and `c02cd0` is the first 6 characters of the commit was used in the updated url).
     - Now, run the command `wget <url>`, where `<url>` is the updated url that was just mentioned.